-- 82. At least two (2) months prior to the commencement of construction authorised by these consents, the consent holder must submit a Construction and Environmental Management Plan (CEMP) to the Council for certification.
-The objectives of the CEMP are: - (a) to detail the environmental monitoring and management procedures to be implemented during the Expansion Project's construction phase to ensure that appropriate environmental management practices are followed and adverse construction effects are minimised to the extent practicable; and - (b) to ensure construction effects of the Expansion Project are in accordance with the assessments accompanying the resource consent applications. - 83.
-The CEMP must include the following sections: - (a) Construction phase roles and responsibilities protocols; - (b) Environmental Risk Assessment; - (c) Dust: - (d) Hazardous Substances; - (e) Erosion and Sediment Control;
+- 59.82.
+At least one-two (212) months prior to the commencement of construction authorised by these consents, the consent holder must submit a Construction and Environmental Management Plan (CEMP) to the Council for certification.
+The objectives of the CEMP are: - a-(a) to detail the environmental monitoring and management procedures to be implemented during the Expansion Container Terminal Project's construction phase to ensure that appropriate environmental management practices are followed and adverse construction effects are minimised to the extent practicable; and b-(b) to ensure construction effects of the ExpansionContainer TerminalExpansion Project are in accordance with the assessments accompanying the resource consent applications.

+''' 60.83.
+The CEMP must include the following sections:

+a-(a) Construction phase roles and responsibilities protocols;

+b-(b) Environmental Risk Assessment;

+(c) Dust;

+c-(d) Hazardous Substances;